 I knew there should be a bottom brace, so I picked up this little ripped piece from yet another scrap pile, but something’s not right.

-I took another little break to search double pedestal sofa table on Pinterest and saw that all the braces were at the very bottom.
-Plan B
+While taking another little break to search double pedestal sofa table on Pinterest and saw that all the braces were at the very bottom.

 Can you figure out where the bottom middle brace came from?
 Yep, the scrap pile.
 I trimmed a couple of inches off and secured it in place with more glue and wood screws.

 This is how the bottom brace was installed.

 While I had the paint in the sprayer I tackled several black projects including the double pedestal sofa table.

 Two light coats of primer.

 This is after two light coats of primer and one light coat of Beluga Satin.

 I was inspired by this table on Facebook.

 This project was taken to Glendale 2016, however, it wasn’t sold, so it came home with these projects.